Lateral flow testing in Richmond

 Around 1 in 3 people who have COVID-19 do not have any symptoms and can spread it without knowing.
 Lateral flow testing is for those people who are not displaying any COVID-19 symptoms and provides rapid results within around 30 minutes.

 Assisted lateral flow tests are available at some pharmacies and home self-test kits are available to collect from four libraries and other locations across the borough.

 Who can get a test

-Criteria for lateral flow testing does not include those requiring a negative COVID-19 test result prior to or after international travel.
-If you have a legally permitted reason to travel internationally, you must use a private test provider.
+Eligibility for lateral flow testing does not include those requiring a negative COVID-19 test result prior to or after international travel.
+If you need to do a test to travel, you must use a private test provider.
 The Government’s page on travel advice during Coronavirus provides some more specific guidance.

 If you are experiencing symptoms

 Do not book a lateral flow test if you are experiencing symptoms of coronavirus: